 In order to enjoy the best Keto benefits, you should use pure ghee butter in your diet.
 Rather you should prefer grass-fed ghee in your diet.
 But you may wonder where to buy ghee that is pure in quality that you can rely upon?

 You can buy Milkio, which is declared pure by the USDA.
 The organic ghee contains up to 64% good fat and is 100% free from adulteration.
 Milkio ghee is available online for purchase and it is available in some regular outlets too for offline purchase.

 Milkio Grass-fed ghee is a premium quality ghee made in New Zealand.
 Unsalted butter cooked from 100% grass-fed cow milk is used as raw materials and an authentic ghee-making process is used for making Milkio Organic cow ghee.

-Milkio grass-fed ghee is a 100% natural product, without any chemical color, flavor, or preservative.
-Milkio ghee is storage-friendly, and Keto and Paleo diet friendly good quality fat.
 The organic and non-GMO claim of Milkio Ghee is approved by BioGro, New Zealand.
-Only organic and grass-fed quality pure cow milk is used for making Milkio Ghee.
+Only organic and grass-fed quality unsalted butter is used for making Milkio grass fed Ghee.